jooola/gh-release-install/README.md

                         Track the version installed on the system using a file.
                         May contain variables such as '{destination}'. (default:
                         None)
+  --checksum <hash>:<digest|asset>
+                        Asset checksum used to verify the downloaded ASSET.
+                        <hash> can be one of md5, sha1, sha224, sha256, sha384,
-  -v, --verbose         Increase the verbosity. (default: 0) -q, --quiet           Disable logging. (default: None)
+                        sha512. <digest|asset> can either be the expected checksum, or the filename of an checksum file in the release assets. (default: None) -v, --verbose         Increase the verbosity. (default: 0) -q, --quiet           Disable logging. (default: None)